Alfresco/docs-alfresco/process-automation/latest/model/connectors/aws.md

 alfresco.identity.service.credentials-secret=${CONTENT_CLIENT_SECRET}
 ```

 The response of the transcription is a file that must be stored temporarily.
-This path is set using the following property:
+This path is set using the following variable:

 ```bash
 file.content.reference.directory.path=${VOLUME_MOUNT_PATH:/tmp}
 ```

 The input file could be stored in a folder instead of Alfresco.
-This path is set using the following property:
+This path is set using the following variable:

 ```bash
 file.content.tmp.path=${ACT_TEMPORARY_FOLDER:/tmp}
 ```

-> **Note:** The name of the channel must match the implementation value defined in the Service Task as part of the BPMN definition.
+> **Note:** The name of the channel must match the implementation value defined in the Service Task as part of the [BPMN Tasks Configuration](#bpmn-tasks-configuration).

 ### Deployment Configuration